 Imagine your travel policy allowing travellers to book hotels or buy their travel through any available medium outside of the company mandated booking tool.
-While the thought of that alone is enough to terrify most travel procurement managers, 'open bookings' have become an approach made even more popular by the growth of online booking and the fact that the upcoming generation of business travellers are drawn to consumer channels that seemingly make it easy to compare fares and rates and make instant bookings.
+While the thought of that alone is enough to terrify most travel procurement managers, 'open bookings' have become an approach made even more popular by the growth of travel booking websites and the fact that the upcoming generation of business travellers are drawn to consumer channels that seemingly make it easy to compare fares and rates and make instant bookings.

-So, why include open bookings as part of company travel policy for employees?
+So why include 'open bookings' as part of company travel policy for employees?